Configure OpenID Connect with Discord

 Configure a New FusionAuth OpenID Connect Identity Provider

-To create a Discord Identity Provider return to FusionAuth and navigate to Settings -> Identity Providers and click Add OpenID Connect.
+To create a Discord Identity Provider, open FusionAuth, navigate to Settings -> Identity Providers , and click Add OpenID Connect.

 • Authorization endpoint - https://discord.com/api/oauth2/authorize